 As a follow-up to the discussion here, I am attaching a PUFE homework that I have assigned in 2006 and 2008 when I have offered a meshfree/pufe course.
 This might be of some help to those who have an interest in partition-of-unity enriched finite element methods.

 Attached is a tar archive for a Fortran 90 library to compute maximum-entropy basis functions.
 I have used the G95 compiler.
 The manual in PDF is also attached and a html version of the same is also available, which provide details on how to install the code and its capabilities.
-This library was tested by Mike Puso last year, who interfaced it to DYNA3D and NIKE3D codes.
-Note that I have added a .doc extension to the tar file (can not upload files with .tar extension).
+The library is released under the GNU Lesser GPL version 3 license.

 In the attached paper, we construct new generalized coordinates for arbitrary polytopes in d-dimensions (polygons and polyhedra in 2- and 3-dimensions, respectively) using the principle of maximum entropy.
 The paper is to appear in Computer Graphics Forum and will be presented at the SGP'08 Conference in Denmark.

 In the attached paper (accepted for publication), we present enriched FE formulations to impose Bloch-periodic boundary conditions.
 Bloch-periodic BCs arise in the description of wave-like phenomena in periodic media: periodic composites, Schrodinger equation in quantum mechanics, photonic band-gap materials, etc. For a perspective, see the J-Club on elastodynamic bandgaps and metamaterials that was organized by Biswajit Banerjee

 Update: The position has been filled; thanks to all who responded.